How to troubleshoot the error code "SEC_ERROR_UNKNOWN_ISSUER" on secure websites

 The website's certificate might not have been issued by a trusted certificate authority itself and no complete certificate chain to a trusted authority was provided either (a so-called "intermediate certificate" is missing).

 You can test if a site is properly configured by entering a website's address into a third-party tool like SSL Labs' test page.
 If it is returning the result "Chain issues: Incomplete", a proper intermediate certificate is missing.
-You should contact the owner of the website you're having troubles accessing to inform him of that problem.
+You should contact the owner of the website you're having troubles accessing to inform them of that problem.

 On a site with a self-signed certificate you will see the following error description after you click onon the "Your connection is not secure" error page: